-Equipment Location Description Capabilities and Limitations Internal communications or alarm system All rooms and hallways Pull Type Alarms and heat and smoke detectors.
-Linked to both Denver Fire and Police.
-External communications or alarm system All rooms and hallways Pull Type Alarms and heat and smoke detectors.
-Linked to both Denver Fire and Police.
-Fire control equipment All rooms and hallways have fire extinguishers.
+Equipment Location Description Capabilities and Limitations Internal communications or alarm system All rooms and hallways Pull Type Alarms and heat and smoke detectors Linked to both Auaraia Police and Denver Fire and Police External communications or alarm system All rooms and hallways Pull Type Alarms and heat and smoke detectors Linked to both Auaraia Police and Denver Frrie and Police Fire control equipment All rooms and hallways have fire extinguishers.
 All rooms and hallways have sprinkler systems.
-Hand held type ABC fire extinguishers.
+Hand held Type ABC fire extinguishers.
 Ceiling mounted sprinkler systems.
-Use hand held for extinguishers for small fires, otherwise, evacuate the area and call for emergency responders.
-Spill control equipment Spill kit location is in the Maintenance Office.
+Use hand held fire extinguishers for small fires, otherwise, evacuate the area and call for emergency responders.
+Spill control equipment Most labs have small kits.
+Large kits can be found in room 1004 of the Science Building.
 Kits have an assortment of PPE (gloves, glasses, etc) and absorbant pads, booms, sponges, etc. Small kits might not be capable of adequately containing large spills.
-Decontamination equipment
+Decontamination equipment Located in room 1004 of the Science Building.
+Tyvex, gloves, bags, drums, etc. Sufficient to decontaminate most spills.